I write because everything hasn't been said.

 When I was 16, I weighed 300 lbs and every report card in school had a note about how shy I was.
 By my Senior year I had lost 100 lbs and trained myself to be a confident person.

-By 19, I was elected president to run a fraternity in college as a sophomore.
-After being President, I once again had to redefine myself as I had let myself get lost in a culture of validation after having been overweight and insignificant for so so long.
+By 19, I was leading organizations in college but lost myself.
+I once again had to redefine myself as I had let myself get lost in a culture of validation after having been overweight and insignificant for so so long.

 At 23, I moved to San Francisco with no job and no house from a school no one has heard of to try and do something impactful.